ericgarciaresearch/noaa_sedna/rainbow_bridge/rainbow_bridge_README.md

 ---

-# Project Organization and Management
+# Project organization and Management

 Organization of projects is not a trivial thing.
 It can be the differnce between failure or increasingly efficient progress.
 A very popular tool to help organize and manage projects is [GitHub](https://github.com/).
 If you don't have a github account, I would you highly recommend [openning one ](https://github.com/signup)